 Velikiy Novgorod is a small city not far from Saint Petersburg and Moscow.
-Being the oldest city in Russia, it is often called a museum of the ancient Rus and was given a status of the World Heritage Site of UNESCO.
+Being the oldest city in Russia, it is often called a museum of the ancient Rus and was given the status of the World Heritage Site of UNESCO.
 No other city in Russia managed to preserve such a number of pieces of architecture and art from the very ancient times.

 How to get to Velikiy Novgorod

 The most convenient way of travel to Velikiy Novgorod is to travel by train and the fastest route is now offered by the Lastochka train departing from Saint Petersburg twice a day: in the early morning (07:36 a.m.) and at 7:32 p.m. (the timetable is the matter of change, so you should check it before planning a trip.
 Tickets can be booked online).
-Travel time is less than 3 hours which is much faster than traveling by a train from Moscow which will take the whole night.
-However, in the overnight train from Moscow, you can sleep on your bunk in the shared compartment for four people, while Lastochka from Saint Petersburg offers only seating coaches.
+Travel time is less than 3 hours which is much faster than traveling by train from Moscow which will take the whole night.
+However, on the overnight train from Moscow, you can sleep on your bunk in the shared compartment for four people, while Lastochka from Saint Petersburg offers only seating coaches.

 Approximately 4 hours you will spend on your way to Velikiy Novgorod if you choose bus travel from Parnas metro station in Saint Petersburg.
 However, this might be more convenient if you need to travel in the afternoon, later than 7 o’clock in the morning or before 19:00, as there are more buses than the train and the schedule offers routes during the whole day.

 Getting to Velikiy Novgorod by car is also quite a fast and convenient way for those who choose privacy and comfort.